 Book Review: Between Two Fires by Christopher Buehlman

 In a world where nearly everyone has shed the facade of righteousness and been reduced to beasts, feeding their vices and succumbing to sin, one girl may offer hope.
-Delphine is not yet a woman and has lost her family to the plague but somehow retains all the goodness that has otherwise left the world.
-She befriends a reluctant soldier named Thomas, who was excommunicated, stripped of his lands, and title, and whose family was usurped but an invader.
+Delphine is not yet a woman.
+She has lost her family to the plague but somehow retains all the goodness that has otherwise left the world.
+She befriends a reluctant soldier named Thomas, who was excommunicated, stripped of his lands and title, and whose family was usurped but an invader.
 Thomas has become a brigand but deep within hides a good man, even if he doesn’t quite believe it.
 At the beginning of their journey, Delphine and Thomas meet a wine-loving priest named Matthieu Manicotte who has also been shamed and weakened by his transgressions.
 These three misfit characters make a pilgrimage across the damned countryside in search of redemption for themselves and perhaps the world.

 Between Two Fires is a wonderfully written book where poetry seeps through every pore.
 It is dark and humorous with incredible surprises and mysteries.
 Delphine and her gang are constantly being tested both physically and psychologically as they encounter the deceptions of satan.
-Demons made of stone, abominations attack from the rivers, and temptations of pleasure are just a few of the trials and tribulations that they will encounter.
+Demons made of stone, abominations attacked from the rivers, and temptations of pleasure are just a few of the trials and tribulations that they will encounter.
 Not to mention the most dangerous foe, their fellow man.
 They will need a true miracle to make it out alive.
 But the lord made no answer.

 This beautifully grotesque accounting of an epic journey rivals those of The Odyssey and Lord of the Rings, with less fluff and more French words.
 I highly recommend it to anyone who wants a nightmare-inducing ride down an ecclesiastic rollercoaster.
-Super fun!

 P.S.

 When I have been reading for a while and stop reading my internal monologue takes on the shape and tone of what I have just read.
 This happens every time I read and I love indulging in the mimicry.
-Of all the false selves that have possessed my mind after reading Between Two Fires has been one of the most enjoyable.
+Of all the false selves that have possessed my mind after reading, Between Two Fires has been one of the most enjoyable.
 It beckons back to an older time when language was both subtle and poetic.
 It creeps into the mind like opium, smoothing the edges and taking you down into its realm.

 Buy your copy today by clicking the photo below!
 Support my blog using my affiliate link!